EmoryUniversityTheoreticalBiophysics/SirIsaac/Installation.md

     git clone https://github.com/GutenkunstLab/SloppyCell.git

 You should see a bunch of files being downloaded.
-Next, build the Fortran libraries by changing into the new 'sloppycell-git' directory and running setup.py:
+Next, build the Fortran libraries by changing into the new 'SloppyCell' directory and running setup.py:

     cd SloppyCell